 More on The Family Way.

-The Geography of Pluto examines the complex relationships that gay men have with their mothers.
-It tells the story of Will, a Montreal geography teacher who struggles to have an open and honest relationship with his mother while also coming to terms with the end of his first serious relationship.
+What started out as scribbles on cocktail napkins in Montreal’s gay bars turned into a very personal story about love and loss.
+The Geography of Pluto examines the complex relationships gay men have with their mothers.
+It tells the story of Will, a geography teacher who struggles to have an honest relationship with his mother while also coming to terms with the end of his first serious relationship.

-Arsenal Pulp Press (Fall 2009)
+Arsenal Pulp Press

 Edited by Richard Labonté and Lawrence Schimel

 First Person Queer is a collection of personal essays about the queer experience.
-My contribution was called “Shirts Versus Skins”.
+My contribution was called “Shirts Versus Skins.”
 The story is about playing basketball with the other boys in high school, and my struggle to come to terms with my body hair.
 The book won a Lambda Literary Award for Best LGBT Anthology and a Gold Medal in the Independent Publisher Book Awards.